A stay at The Old Vine Winchester

-Visiting the historic town of Winchester and staying at the closest hotel to Winchester Cathedral, the Old Vine Winchester, seemed like a great idea when tyre company Bridgestone offered me the chance to try out their new high performance Potenza Sport tyres in a BMW 318d Saloon 2.0 SE while exploring southern England and stay at the Old Vine Winchester, it was too good a trip opportunity to pass up.
+Visiting the historic town of Winchester and staying at the closest hotel to Winchester Cathedral, the Old Vine Winchester, seemed like a great idea when tyre company Bridgestone offered me the chance to try out their new high performance Potenza Sport tyres in a BMW 318d Saloon 2.0 SE while exploring southern England.